MindOwl

 As a teacher, you may play a fundamental role in creating an environment where everyone feels safe and free to express their needs, fears and concerns.
 To facilitate open communication, be sure to make students aware of the resources available to them, such as mental health support and counseling.

 Additionally, it is important to anticipate your student’s needs by making sure that they know they won’t be judged when facing challenges.
 For example, you can show them how to fill out a school leave letter template, ensuring they know that asking for time off for personal reasons is entirely acceptable.
+If you find someone being overly anxious and looking around frantically, then figure out whether the young soul is wondering, “Who will do my assignment for me?” and that they want to get help from you.
 This transparency fosters trust and understanding in any student-teacher relationship.

 Building Listening Skills